MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 #### CEP_CommonExampleKeywords

-(Note that technically, this sensitive information type identifies these keywords by using a regular expression, not a keyword list.)
+(Technically, this sensitive information type identifies these keywords by using a regular expression, not a keyword list.)

 - contoso
 - fabrikam